mechdome/XSkat/README.md

 # xskat-android
-A free android app for the German card game "Skat" by Gunter Gerhardt (http://www.xskat.de/android.html).
+A free iOS app for the German card game "Skat" by MechDome, Inc (http://www.mechdome.com).

-This is repackaged version for f-droid (https://f-droid.org).